aopolin-lv/aopolin-lv.github.io/_pages/about.md

 I am a second-year M.S. student at [Institute of Artifical Intellgence](http://iai.suda.edu.cn/) of [Soochow University](https://www.suda.edu.cn/), advised by Associate Prof. [Ziqiang Cao](https://scholar.google.com/citations?user=06ITfcEAAAAJ&hl=zh-CN) and Prof. [Guohong Fu](https://www.semanticscholar.org/author/G.-Fu/2059275).
 I am so honour to work with them.
 Before, I received B.S. degree in Software engineering from the same school.

-I am intersted in natural language processing.
+I am interested in natural language processing and curious about many of the issues involved.
 Previously, I did some simple attempts to the Chinese Spelling Check task, and in future I would like to investigate the robustness, explainable of NLP models.

 # 📝 Publications
 - [General and Domain Adaptive Chinese Spelling Check with Error Consistent Pretraining](https://arxiv.org/abs/2203.10929)